Diamonds & Rust (song): Bob Dylan

 "Yeah.
 Who did you think it was about?"
 I stonewalled.

 "Oh, hey, what the fuck do I know?"

 "Never mind.
 Yeah, I'll sing it, if you like."

 But Baez's marriage to Harris had, in fact, already ended by the time the song was written and composed.
-In an interview with music writer Mike Ragogna, Baez later admitted that the character in the song is Dylan:
+In an interview with music writer Mike Ragogna, Baez later explained how Dylan's phone call had changed the development of the song:

 MR: "Diamonds and Rust" was another magic moment.
 You've said when you began writing the song, it started as something else until Dylan phoned you.
 Then it became about him.
 That must have been one helluva call.

 JB: He read me the entire lyrics to "Lily, Rosemary and the Jack of Hearts" that he'd just finished from a phone booth in the Midwest.

 MR: What was the song about originally?

 JB: I don't remember what I'd been writing about, but it had nothing to do with what it ended up as.